rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/4-global-state/Readme.md

 }
 ```

-Now we can delete the `storeList$` property in our class and refactore the template to this:
+Now that the slice is connected, we can delete the `storeList$` property in our class and refactor the template into the following:

 ```html
 ...